Katsura Tree Cercidiphyllum japonicum

 -

-Plant this tree in the full sun in moist, organically rich, well-drained soil and it requires ample water for establishment.
+Plant this tree in the full sun in moist, organically rich, well-drained soil, while protecting it from strong wind and the hot afternoon sun.
+It requires ample water for establishment.
 New leaves are reddish purple, mature to green and then the leaves turn apricot yellow in the fall before falling off.
 The decaying fall leaves smell like caramel/burnt sugar or cotton candy.
 The scientific name Cercidiphyllum refers to the close resemblance of the leaves to those of Cercis (redbuds) but these two unrelated genera can be distinguished easily as redbud leaves are alternate, not opposite.
 It is great for large spaces like parks, golf courses, commercial sites or as a street tree;

 Quick ID Hints: